cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

   - Risk: AI as "another screen" that increases workload rather than reduces it.
   - Rationale: One participant warned against AI adding a new layer of friction (P89).
   - Example: Integrate suggestions into existing agent workflows rather than forcing context switches.

----

-## Executive Summary

-- Developers want AI to automate triage, deflection, and behind-the-scenes processing of routine customer requests to reduce repetitive work and speed resolution.
-- Developers do not want AI to replace human-fronted support or to autonomously send customer-facing messages; human approval and empathy are essential.
-- Critical design implication: prioritize human-in-the-loop workflows, transparency (provenance/confidence), and augmentation features (drafting, KB surfacing, metric correlation).
-- Critical design implication: disallow fully autonomous outbound messaging and avoid automating bespoke, contextual engineering engagements.
-- Notable tension: teams are resource-constrained and pragmatic — they welcome automation for scale but only under strict guardrails to protect brand and customer experience.
-- Forward-looking recommendation: build modular AI copilots that operate on logs and metrics to propose actions, surface evidence, and require explicit human approval before any customer-facing execution.